 American Biodiesel, Inc., dba Community Fuels – Expanding Access to Renewable Fuels, Port of Stockton Terminal

 American Biodiesel, Inc. dba, Community Fuels will construct a new biodiesel terminal at the Port of Stockton.
 Currently operating a 10 million gallon per year biodiesel production plant at the Port, Community Fuels will supplement their own production by importing biodiesel and biodiesel feedstocks into California.
 They will then certify the fuel for quality, re-process as needed and sell the finished biodiesel in California.
 The new biodiesel terminal installation will support the sale and distribution of up to 73 million gallons of fuel annually.
-The Port’s trucking, rail and deepwater ship transport facilities will benefit from the Community Fuels biodiesel production facility.

 California's weakest link for using biodiesel, and other bio-oils, is lack of bulk storage and blending facilities.
 Lack of biodiesel terminals significantly raises the cost to transport, store, blend and ultimately retail biodiesel fuel.
 This project provides one terminal blending facility and will leverage the existing diesel distribution infrastructure and expertise of petroleum distributors to increase biodiesel blends throughout California.
 This project is expected to lower the retail price of biodiesel by reducing storage and distributing expenses.

 $1,999,379 from the Energy Commission's Alternative and Renewable Fuel and Vehicle Technology Program.

 $5,121,335 from the project participants.